 Powerbank (I am using the Anker PowerCore 10000, it’s small but charges my phone up to 3 times)

-if you are from outside Europe, think about bringing an universal adapter
+if you are from outside Europe, think about bringing a universal adapter

 I listened to audible audiobooks a lot on the Camino.
-It was a good alternative to carrying a book with me and helped a lot to get trough difficult or boring stretches of the portuguese way.
+It was a good alternative to carrying a book with me and helped a lot to get through difficult or boring stretches of the Portuguese way.
 Click here to know more and to get a free trial!

 Other items that you need or are good to have

 Earplugs no Camino Portugues packing list is complete without 🙂

 Plastic container and spoon – I often prepared some pasta or salad in the evening and packed half of it for lunch the next day